DRVanessaPirotta_Portrait5.jpg

 Vanessa is working collaboratively with the Australian Federal Government, Rapiscan Systems and the Taronga Conservation Society Australia to help combat illegal wildlife trafficking.
 The team proudly joined The Hon Tanya Plibersek MP, Minister for the Environment and Water and The Hon Penny Sharpe MLC, Minister for the Environment at Taronga Zoo regarding Australia’s efforts to help stop illegal wildlife trafficking.

-Vogue and Dr V
+Dr V and Vogue

 Vanessa wrote a letter to her 8 year old self for International Women’s Day.
 Click image to read.